capport-wg/7710bis/README.md

-Kumari & Kline           Expires October 3, 2020                [Page 3]
+Kumari & Kline          Expires November 14, 2020               [Page 3]

-Internet-Draft             DHCP Captive-Portal                April 2020
+Internet-Draft             DHCP Captive-Portal                  May 2020

    the URI that can be carried in IPv4 DHCP is 255 bytes, so URIs longer